sunfounder/esp32-starter-kit/docs/source/micropython/basic_projects/py_irremote.rst

-.. _py_irremote:
+.. _py_receiver:

-4.14 IR Remote Control
+5.14 IR Remote Control
 ================================

 An infrared receiver is a component that receives infrared signals and can independently detect and output signals compatible with TTL level.
 It is similar in size to a regular plastic-packaged transistor and is commonly used in various applications such as infrared remote control and infrared transmission.